Written by: Mathews McGarry

 3. Don’t Skimp on Total Sleep Time

 Adequate recovery is another important factor in ensuring training consistency and optimal gym performance.
 Your total sleep time and Zzz quality should be sufficient for your body to recover and replenish after training.
-Failure to give your muscles a chance to get a decent rest can either slow down your progress in the gym or cause you to skip workouts all together because of over fatigue and a lack of energy.
+Failure to give your muscles a chance to get a decent rest can either slow down your progress in the gym or cause you to skip workouts altogether because of over fatigue and a lack of energy.
 Still, don’t laze around all day after a tough drill: max out on recovery and keep your muscles on the ever-ready and sore-free track to hack gym consistency and prevent injury and inflammation.

 4. A Little Help from Self-Motivation